Applications for Autumn Term 2023 placements will open from late June 2023. Placements will be advertised here and via our Friday Digest.

-Applications are now closed for Summer Term internships.
+Applications are now closed for Autumn Term internships.

 - Doing an internship can open up new career paths and enhance employability – former SGSSS interns have secured permanent employment after their PhD

 - If you invest time in your application, you have a good chance of success – 86% of eligible applicants were offered an Autumn Term internship last year, and there are plenty of opportunities to go round

 SGSSS internships are open to all social science postgraduate researchers registered at Scottish institutions, regardless of funding status.
 Many placements are also available on a part-time basis, with equal opportunities for those on Tier 4 visas.
 International students can apply for a part-time placement at Scottish Government or Skills Development Scotland, provided the civil service eligibility requirements are met.

 SGSSS will be hosting a Q&A session on Tuesday 19 July, between 1pm and 2pm.
 Click here to register.

 Applications to SGSSS internships are collected via SGSSS Apply, SGSSS’ online application system, which will be open shortly.
 Please read the below information before applying.